openxla/stablehlo/docs/compatibility.md

 The current version of StableHLO can be found in [Version.h](https://github.com/openxla/stablehlo/blob/main/stablehlo/dialect/Version.h#:~:text=getCurrentVersion).

-In the 0.x.x series, StableHLO is providing limited compatibility guarantees as described in the Guarantees section.
-In H2 2023, we are planning to release StableHLO 1.0.0, which will provide full compatibility guarantees - see the [Future work](#future-work) section for more details.
+In the 0.x.x series, the minor version is bumped every time changes to the StableHLO opset or

-The minor version is bumped every time changes to the StableHLO opset or [the StableHLO serialization format](bytecode.md) are made, and the patch version is bumped every time we integrate StableHLO downstream, i.e. into the openxla/xla repository.
+[the StableHLO serialization format](bytecode.md) are made, and the patch version is bumped every time we integrate StableHLO downstream, i.e. into the openxla/xla repository.